Salvatore Giunta: Personal life

 Giunta chose not to re-enlist and left the army in June 2011.
 Giunta and his wife moved to Colorado where he studied at Colorado State University.
 Giunta has also written an autobiography titled Living with Honor, published by Simon & Schuster.

-Giunta and Jennifer Lynn Mueller, a native of Dubuque, were married in October 2009 after dating for several years.
-The couple are parents of a daughter born on October 6, 2011.

 On December 31, 2010, Giunta was invited by New York City mayor Michael Bloomberg to attend the New Year's Eve celebrations in Times Square.
 There, he pressed a button upon the start of a sixty-second countdown to initiate the ball drop.

 On February 6, 2011, Giunta was honored on the field and via international television broadcast at the beginning of the second half of Super Bowl XLV, which the Green Bay Packers eventually won over the Pittsburgh Steelers.

 As of June 2014, Giunta lives in Fort Collins, Colorado.